 We can’t get enough of the American River.
 With so many trails and access points it’s easy to see why we’ve done 3 different hikes on it.
-The Lake Clementine hike is our latest adventure and it did not disappoint.
+The Lake Clementine Hiking Trail is our latest adventure and it did not disappoint.
 We hiked from the HWY 49 access point to Lake Clementine Dam.

 Trail head is easy to find and fairly wide.
 Following along the American River, the trail leads under Folsom Bridge.
 The views here are definitely worth stopping for.
 Wide, shaded paths provide a nice walk to enjoy.
 The trail eventually connects to a public road.
 Be careful here as cars will be coming and going to Lake Clementine marinas.